jonasnorlund/PlatformCon/README.md

 This section contains a step-by-step guide to setup and test the demos that was shown during the session.

-### 1. Create a resourcegroup
+### 1. Create a resource group

-Choose a postfix for the resourcegroup name, five characters. e.g. "duxcf" Replace [postfix] with your postfix in the following code, run the command.
+Choose a postfix for the resource group name, five characters. e.g. "duxcf" Replace [postfix] with your postfix in the following code, run the command.

 ```shell